JuliaAttic/QuDirac.jl/docs/inner_products.md

 ---

-One can easily define their own inner product type in order to overload QuDirac's built-in behavior:
+Defining a new inner product type is as easy as doing the following:

 ```julia
 julia> immutable SumInner <: AbstractInner end